 Canada Day is a public holiday across the country, celebrated July 1.
-In turn, some businesses and offices close for the occasion, though not as many as during Quebec's Fête Nationale, the national holiday for French-speaking countries.
+Some businesses and offices close for the occasion, though not as many as during Quebec's Fête Nationale, the national holiday for French-speaking countries.

 When Canada Day falls on a weekend day, then those same businesses and offices generally close on either the Friday prior (if it falls on a Saturday) or Monday after (if it falls on a Sunday).
-In 2018, it falls on a Sunday.
+In 2019, Canada Day falls on a Monday.

 The open and closed list below sums up what to expect on Canada Day in Montreal, but it isn't exhaustive enough to cover every mom and pop shop, restaurant and retail store, and government branch in town.
 If in doubt, call the business or agency directly for information.
 For those of you ready to celebrate, here's a list of Canada Day events and activities in Montreal.

-Note that because Canada Day in 2018 falls on a Sunday, these same businesses and offices, as a general rule will be closed on Monday, July 2, instead of Sunday, July 1, 2018.
+Note that because Canada Day in 2019 falls on a Monday, these businesses and offices, as a general rule will be closed that day.

-- 311, the city of Montreal's information hotline
+- The city of Montreal's information hotline, 311

-- stores and food outlets located in hospitals, train stations, airports, cultural centres, sports centres and tourism destinations
+- Stores and food outlets located in hospitals, train stations, airports, cultural centers, sports centers, and tourism destinations

-- Grocery stores/supermarkets smaller than 4,036 square feet (375 sq m) can open at their leisure, but hours and staff count may be reduced.
+- Grocery stores/supermarkets smaller than 4,036 square feet (375 square meters) can open at their leisure, but hours and staff count may be reduced.